Chapter: Collection Development

-The Maude Shunk Local History Room is the area within the Menomonee Falls Public Library for collecting, preserving, and making accessible special collection materials of enduring historical value that document the social, economic, or political development of the Village of Menomonee Falls and surrounding communities.
+The Maude Shunk Local History Room is the area within the Menomonee Falls Public Library for collecting, preserving, and making accessible special collections of materials with enduring historical value that document the social, educational, economic, or political development of the Village of Menomonee Falls and surrounding communities.

-The items in the special archival collections are distinguished from the Menomonee Falls Public Library’s general holdings by virtue of the material’s uniqueness, rarity, physical format, content or depth of subject, or intrinsic or monetary value warranting special treatment regarding housing, cataloging, preservation, or use.
-There are two areas of special collection:
+The items in these special collections are distinguished from the Menomonee Falls Public Library’s general holdings by virtue of the material’s uniqueness, rarity, physical format, content or depth of subject, or intrinsic or monetary value warranting special treatment regarding housing, cataloging, preservation, or use.

 - Non-fiction books and videos/DVDs represented include: history and historiography of Menomonee Falls; select materials from Waukesha County, Milwaukee County, and the state of Wisconsin that include information about Menomonee Falls; geography and ecology of the state; local history of area communities; governance and development of Menomonee Falls; local publishing imprints, and biographies of those instrumental in shaping the Village of Menomonee Falls and connected communities.